GeostatsGuy/GeoDataSets/README.md

 #### Data Dimensionality

-To support practical teaching with easy visualization and interactivity the datasets are 1D and 2D.
+To support education with easy visualization and interactivity the datasets are 1D and 2D.

 * 1D cores from wells and 2D seismic maps.